 But there is one big benefit to PMI that you may not be aware of: It is tax deductible for many Americans.
 This goes back to 2007, when deducting your PMI payments from your taxes was allowed via the Tax Relief and Health Care Act.
 It was applied to PMI insurance policies that year for most home owners, and has continued ever since.
 It was done in part to help the housing market to recover from the mortgage crash of a decade ago.

-Can I deduct PMI or MIP (mortgage insurance premium)?
+Can I Deduct PMI or MIP (mortgage insurance premium) for Tax Purposes?

 According to Turbo Tax, the mortgage insurance deduction began in 2006 and was extended by the Protecting American from Tax Hikes Act of 2015.